If you're here, you either suspect, or you've just found out that, you're having a twin pregnancy.

 Second.
 Relax.
 I'm sure there's a lot going through your mind right now.
 Primary of which is probably 'Oh god two babies at once how do I do this!'
 Needless to say, there's an awful lot of support out there for you.
 Twins are getting more and more common.
 Your doctors deal with this all the time.
 Your friends and family are going to be there for you all the way.
 And last but not least, you've got us.

-We're Twinstuff, and twins is what we do.
+We're Twinstuff, and this is what we do.
 The thousand and one questions running through your head right now?
 We've almost certainly got the answers.
 And if we don't, our awesome community certainly does!

-It's safe to assume that this is going to be the case, because you're here reading about twins, on Twinstuff.com, right?
+It's safe to assume that this is going to be the case, because you're here reading about it on Twinstuff.com, right?
 But surprisingly, early on it's actually really hard to tell if you're really having twins, or if you're just having bad pregnancy symptoms.

 But if you're early in your pregnancy, or just suspect that you might be carrying more than one, there's a few major symptoms that you can rely on.

 There's a lot more symptoms to go through, but remember that all of these are just guidelines.
-Again, the only way to confirm twins is with an ultrasound, so if you haven't had yours yet, take these with a pinch of salt.
+Again, the only way to confirm is with an ultrasound, so if you haven't had yours yet, take these with a pinch of salt.

 Having twins is surprisingly different than having a singleton baby.
 After all, you've got to remember that we're only really built for having one baby at a time.
 It's really a marvel that we can actually have twins at all!